CMU-Heinz-95702/Project-1/readme.md

 8. Use the Model-View-Contorller (MVC) pattern and good separation of concerns.
 As part of using MVC, use the following setup to ensure correct grading of your project.

-The model class ***must*** be named P1T3Model and it ***must*** have the following getter methods - this is for testing your submission, so if you use different names, you program will fail the unit tests:
+9. To enable testing, your servlet must write a small output file containing the following information in JSON format.
+Name the file "country.json" and store it in the project's home directory.
+The example shown is after Colombia is searched.

 ```
-// Returns the official country name
-public String getOfficialName();

-// Returns the names of the country's neighbors
-public ArrayList<String> getNeighbors();

-// Returns the URL of the country's flag
-public String getTheFlag();

-// Returns the symbol + curreny name of the country
-public String getCurrency();
+{
+"countryName":"Republic of Colombia"
+"neighbors":"Brazil Ecuador Panama Peru Venezuela"
+"flag":"<url of Colombia's flag goes here>"
+"currency":"$ Colombian peso"
+}
 ```

-8. Handle error conditions in a "reasonable" way.
+10. Handle error conditions in a "reasonable" way.
 Check for non-200 status codes, for example.

-9. Be well documented - the code, the usage of the app, and the structure/design of the app, any AI-related things as described above.
+11. Be well documented - the code, the usage of the app, and the structure/design of the app, any AI-related things as described above.
 Refer to the documentation guidelines on Canvas.

 Again, you *MUST* use the MVC pattern for Task 3.